“The more that you read, the more things you will know. The more you learn, the more places you’ll go.”

 Assessment of Reading

-Children are assessed weekly through Big Picture lessons and half-termly with PiXL and PiRA tests.
+Children are assessed weekly through Big Picture lessons and termly with PiXL tests or past SATs papers.